Close FTP Connection

 Real-Life Examples

-- Scenario: You have an automated process that uploads daily sales reports to an FTP server.
-After all reports are uploaded, you want to close the connection to free up resources.
+Imagine you have an automated process that uploads daily sales reports to an external partner's FTP server every morning.
+After the upload is complete, you want to ensure the connection is properly closed.

 - Inputs: